Dedham Public Schools: Finances

 The teacher's salary was paid by taxes.
 For every boy between the ages of four and 14, a tax of between three-and-a-half to five shillings was assessed, depending on how far from the school the family lived.
 Families who lived more than 2.5 miles from the meetinghouse were exempt from the tax until their children started attending.
 This covered between 25% and 50% of the total cost, with the rest made up by a tax on the estates of the entire population.
 In the years following the passage of the Old Deluder Satan Law, Dedham was occasionally fined for not spending enough money of its school but, for the most part, the appropriations to the school were generous.

-The schoolmaster's salary was initially set at £20 and was raised in 1695 to £25 pounds.
+The schoolmaster's salary was initially set at £20 and was raised in 1695 to £25.
 As there was little specie in the colony at the time, salaries were instead paid in wheat and corn.
 Michael Metcalf, for example, received five pounds of each crop at every six months.
 Not until 1696 did teachers receive actual money for their labor.
 While the salary was not high, teachers earned a great deal of respect.
 Records show that teachers were given the honorary title of "sir" at a time when most men were not even referred to as "mister."